Challyfilio/mmrotate_rs/README.md

 ---

 This project is base on [open-mmlab/mmrotate](https://github.com/open-mmlab/mmrotate).
-The relevant experimental code will be made public after the article is accepted.

 ## How to use